For Patients and Families

 - Inpatient: each patient is allowed to have a maximum of two parents or caregivers may be with their child as long as they follow our guidelines for staying in their child’s room, wearing masks, physical distancing and self-monitoring for signs of illness.

 - Clinics, Surgery Center, Urgent Care, Emergency Department and Research appointments: only one parent or caregiver may accompany a patient to an appointment or visit to any of these locations.
+Everyone else, including siblings of any age, may not come along.

 Upon arrival, patients and families are asked screening questions.
 Based on their responses, we conduct further screening and/or COVID-19 testing of the patient.
 Some patients are proactively tested prior to their clinic appointment or inpatient admission.